apache/nuttx/configs/b-l475e-iot01a/README.txt

         Reducing the FIFO to 94 bytes fixed the problem with the 2 byte CRC but did not resolve that occasional RX FIFO error.

+      2017-08-07: The hang noted yesterday was due to logic that did not restart the poll timer in the event that Spirit was not ready when the time expired.
+Just unconditionally performing the poll fixed this.

+        Then I noticed several assertions.
+In a busy radio environment, there are many race conditions.
+Most typically, just when the driver is setting up to perform a transmission, the hardware commits to a reception.
+The symptom is that the driver times out out waiting to go into the TX state (because it is in the RX state).
+The logic needed to be beefed up to handle this routinely without asserting and without leaving the Spirit in a bad state.

+        One remaining issue with the above is that when we fail to go to the TX state, there is a lot of warning debug output.
+ANY debug output while the Spirit is heavily loaded WILL cause failures and packet loss!
+        Perhaps using a RAMLOG would remedy this.
+But, even with these debug- induced failures, all tests are running properly without application level errors.